Day 1 Livingstone

 Arrive at any time.
 Arrival transfer included.
 Meet our CEO at the hotel (on Day 1 at approx. 6:00PM - please have a look at the information board in the hotel), he/she will go through your trip details.
 There are numerous optional activities available in Livingstone and the surrounding area.
 We highly recommend booking pre or post nights to take full advantage of this area.
 We also have a convenient G desk, that can help you book optional activities and better explore the city and area.
 David Livingstone was born on March 19, 1813 in the village of Blantyre, South Lanarkshire, Scotland.
 He first studied Greek, medicine, and theology at the University of Glasgow and while working in London, joined the London Missionary Society became a minister.
 He originally planned to gain access to China through his medical knowledge.
 The Opium Wars, which were raging at this stage with no signs of peace on the horizon, forced Livingstone to consider other options.
 From 1840 he worked in Bechuanaland (present-day Botswana), and in the period 1852–56, he explored the African interior, and was the first European to see the Mosi-oa-Tunya waterfall, which he renamed Victoria Falls after his monarch, Queen Victoria.
 The Victoria Falls waterfalls occur in a country that is perfectly flat.
 From its source on the borders of the Democratic Republic of Congo, the Zambezi River meanders for 1300 km across the wooded plateau of Zambia, eroding for itself a shallow valley on its mild descent to the site of the falls.
 The river eventually found a weak spot on the lower lip of the surface over which it passed, and forced a passage which was steadily deepened into an exit gorge.
 During the last half million years the river has scoured out eight of these cracks across its bed.
 The Victoria falls occur where the river is 1688m wide, presents the spectacle of an average maximum of 550 million liters of water a minute tumbling over the lip of the trench in five main falls, the Devil’s Cataract, Main falls, Horseshoe Falls, Rainbow falls and the Eastern Cataract.
 The highest of these is Rainbow falls, on an average 108 m high.
 A peak flood sees 750 million liters of water in one minute hurtling over the falls.
 The name Zambezi comes from the Tonka tribe, also meaning Great River, but the Sotho-speaking Kololo people of the upper reaches of the river gave it the well-known name of Mosi o a Thunya (smoke that rises).
 The Lozi people call it by the same name but translated it into smoke that sounds.
 The Ndebele call it aManza Thunqayo (the water that rises like smoke).
 The Namibian people call it Chinotimba (a noise-making place like the distant sound of digging).

-Cross the border into Botswana and transfer to a private home on the Chobe River for a unique homestay experience.
+Cross the border into Botswana and transfer to your hotel.
 Opt to take a sunset photography river cruise for wildlife viewing with an expert photography/wildlife guide.
 We have a leisurely start this morning and say fond farewells to our resourceful G Adventure Livingstone Staff.
 With our CEO, we head westwards for the short drive to Kazungula Border Post, where your CEO will ensure that your transfer to Kasane, on the banks of the Chobe River, is seamless.
-You will arrive in time for lunch at this beautiful located private home next to the river where we will stay tonight and enjoy the hospitality of the home owner.
+You will arrive in time for lunch at the hotel where we will stay tonight.
 You shouldn’t miss out on the optional photography sunset boat tour this afternoon.
-Tonight you stay at a private homestead right on the bank of the Chobe river in a on-suite room, very typical traditional victorian style house with big veranda, peacefull atmosphere and an opportunity to spot wildlife right from the porch.
-At night enjoy a traditional braai (bbq) around the fire listening to the sound of frogs, hippos and hyena in the back ground.
 If you opt to do the photo-safari, the experts will show you how the cameras work and advise you on how to frame the subject to capture a truly great image.
 We set ups the camera for you, to suit the conditions and even beginners will have no problem.
 The fact that the Chobe is such a game rich environment and that the Nikon D7000 is such a fantastic and user-friendly camera means that in no time you will be taking some images that truly do justice to your safari in the Chobe.
 Highlights along the river include elephants, hippos, crocodile and ample birdlife.
 This tour includes: transfers, park fees, drinks, camera usage (Nikon D7000 With 150 - 500 mm Zoom lens), photo permit, exclusive photo seat on Photo boat.
 This is a world famous wildlife photography area, a "jewel" according to National Geographic, and a backdrop for lots of African wildlife documentaries.
 This is a amazing opportunity to take great pictures with a very good camera and zoom lens - the memory card in the camera is yours to keep!
 Approximate Distance: 110 km Estimate Travel Time: 2 Hours

 Day 3 Chobe National Park (1B,1L,1D)